Escanor1986/Escanor1986/README.md

 ## 🚀 What I Do

-- **Fullstack Development**: Creating responsive, accessible web applications with modern frameworks
+- **Fullstack Development:** Design and implementation of complete web applications using modern frameworks like Next.js, from development to deployment and monitoring.
-- **Cloud-Native Solutions**: Participated in the development and realized the deployement of a cloud-native application utilizing containerization and orchestration technologies.
+- **JavaScript & TypeScript Expertise:** Strong proficiency in JavaScript and TypeScript, with the ability to handle complex logic and functional programming patterns, including advanced use of array methods like reduce.
+- **Object-Oriented Programming (OOP):** Applied OOP principles in building scalable and maintainable applications, utilizing concepts such as encapsulation, inheritance, and polymorphism.
+- **Backend Development with Java & Spring Boot:** Developed RESTful APIs using Spring Boot, implementing both stateless and stateful authentication mechanisms with JWT.
+- **Frontend Development:** Experienced in building responsive and accessible user interfaces with Angular and React, ensuring optimal user experience.
-- **DevOps Practices**: Implementing CI/CD pipelines and infrastructure as code
+- **DevOps Practices:** Implementation of CI/CD pipelines and infrastructure as code to streamline development workflows and ensure reliable deployments.
-- **Architecture Design**: Experience in implementing layered and MVC (Model-View-Controller) architectural patterns in application development.
-- **Performance Optimization**: Enhancing application performance and user experience
+- **Performance Optimization:** Focused on enhancing application performance and user experience through code optimization and efficient resource management.

 ## 📂 Featured Projects